tldr-pages/tldr/pages/osx/xcode-select.md

 # xcode-select

-> Switch abetween different versions of Xcode and the included developer tools.
+> Switch between different versions of Xcode and the included developer tools.
 > Also used to update the path to Xcode if it is moved after installation.

 - Install Xcode's command line tools: